WesJD/AnvilGUI/README.md

             return AnvilGUI.Response.text("Incorrect.");
         }
     })
-    .preventClose()                        //prevents the inventory from being closed .text("What is the meaning of life?")  //sets the text the GUI should start with .plugin(myPluginInstance)              //set the plugin instance
+    .preventClose()                           //prevents the inventory from being closed .text("What is the meaning of life?")     //sets the text the GUI should start with .item(new ItemStack(Material.GOLD_BLOCK)) //use a custom item for the first slot .title("Enter your answer.")              //set the title of the GUI (only works in 1.14+) .plugin(myPluginInstance)                 //set the plugin instance
     .open(myPlayer);                          //opens the GUI for the player provided
 ```

 ### [Javadocs](http://docs.wesjd.net/AnvilGUI/)